methodphoto/themincricketclub/2004/brookwood.md

 {% include matchDetails %}

 R Earney's 23rd 50.
 A Slight's 2nd 50.<br />
+R Earney becomes the leading run scorer for The Min<br />
 [Partnership](../records/partnerships) of 132 between R Earney and A Slight

 <img src="brookwood_two_2004.jpg" width="100%" alt="Jim and Bes" />